Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: The formulation of subsystem dynamics using the influence functional method of open quantum systems

-To be more specific, we focus on the dynamics of $\rho_1(t)$ which is obtained by the partial trace over the mode 2 states from the total density matrix of the two modes.
-The formal solution of Eq.~(\ref{vNe}) for the total density matrix is given by
+To be more specific, the reduced dynamics of the subsystem is given by $\rho_1(t)$, which can be obtained by partially tracing over all the states of mode 2 from the total density operator of the two modes.
+The formal solution of Eq.~(\ref{vNe}) for the total density matrix operator is formally determined by \cite{vonNeumann1932}